breatheco-de/content/src/content/lesson/regular-expressions.md

 **A simple character is…**

 Any succession of characters is a simple regular expression.
-If we use the word “email” as a regular expression, the system will look for any repetitions of the word “email” inside of the given text.
+If we use the word "email" as a regular expression, the system will look for any repetitions of the word "email" inside of the given text.

 **Use the container on the right to play with other simple successions of characters.**